Infographics are a visual way to reach your audience and an effective marketing tool to improve website visibility.

-WebDAM concluded that among your webpage visitors, 65% are visual learners.
-It’s because visual content is processed by a human brain 60,000 times faster than written content.
+In fact, research shows that 65% of people are visual learners.
+It’s because the visual content is processed by a human brain 60,000 times faster than written content.
 The visual information that is transmitted to the brain shares 90% of all the information that it actually gets.

-- The infographic content needs to be aligned with your business.
+- Relevance.
+The infographic content needs to be aligned with your business objectives.

-- Consistent and massive promotion of the content is critical to get continuous traffic and links.
+- Distribution.
+Consistent and massive promotion of the content is crucial to get continuous traffic and links.

-If you want to create infographic with a potential to at least double your webpage traffic, continue reading this post till the very end.
-These lines will walk you through everything you should know to get success.
+If you want to learn how to create infographics with the potential to double your traffic, continue reading this post until the very end.
+We will walk you through everything you need to know to be successful.
 In this post, you’ll learn:

 - The Essentials of Infographics